 *Time loss is subject to a maximum set by L&I and adjusted annually.
 This calculation is as of 2022.
 Call Emery Reddy to discuss your specific case.

-The amount of documentation required for your case depends on how severe your injury or occupational illness is.
+The amount of documentation required for your case depends on how severe your injury or industrial disease is.
 In most cases, you will need to provide details about your injury, your employment history, and the medical treatment you need or are currently receiving.
-You will likely require the assistance of an experienced L&I attorney to help you collect all the required documentation.
+You may wish to seek the assistance of an experienced workers’ compensation and L&I attorney to help you collect all the required documentation.

 In order to receive time-loss benefits from L&I there are two very important things that you must do right away, even before a claim is filed: